roneyrogerio/42_get_next_line/README.md

 # The get_next_line_cub.c version

 The version get_next_line_cub.c is a more friendly version to use in a real situation.
 I created it to use in my next project, cub3d.
-It works similar to getline, it returns the number of bytes of each line and returns -1 when there are no more lines.
+It works similar to getline (from stdio.h), it returns the number of bytes of each line and returns -1 when there are no more lines.

 You can run a test with command:
 ```bash